Neutral country

+World map showing various countries' degrees of neutrality:

 A neutral country is a sovereign state that is neutral towards belligerents in a specific war or holds itself as permanently neutral in all future conflicts (including avoiding entering into military alliances such as NATO, CSTO or the SCO).
 As a type of non-combatant status, nationals of neutral countries enjoy protection under the law of war from belligerent actions to a greater extent than other non-combatants such as enemy civilians and prisoners of war.
 Different countries interpret their neutrality differently: some, such as Costa Rica have demilitarized, while Switzerland holds to "armed neutrality", to deter aggression with a sizeable military, while barring itself from foreign deployment.

 Not all neutral countries avoid any foreign deployment or alliances, as Austria and Ireland have active UN peacekeeping forces and a political alliance within the European Union.
 Sweden's traditional policy was not to participate in military alliances, with the intention of staying neutral in the case of war.
 Immediately before World War II, the Nordic countries stated their neutrality, but Sweden changed its position to that of non-belligerent at the start of the Winter War.
 Sweden would uphold its policy of neutrality until the 2022 Russian invasion of Ukraine.
 During the Cold War, former Yugoslavia claimed military and ideological neutrality from both the Western and Eastern Bloc, becoming a co-founder of the Non-Aligned Movement.

 There have been considerable changes to the interpretation of neutral conduct over the past centuries.
+In a purely structural view, neutrality can function as a mechanism which counteracts the division of the international system into two opposing blocs (such as Christian versus non-Christian polities, the Capitalist–Communist divide of the Cold War, or possibly an emerging distinction between liberal versus illiberal international order).
+In this view, neutrality helps in maintaining an environment of segmentation, or of multiple sovereign equals, rather than a stratified structure of a polarization into two mutually hostile sides.
+Marking a major turning point following the 2022 Russian invasion of Ukraine, Finland and Sweden shelved their policies of neutrality and applied to join NATO on 18 May 2022, Finland became the 31st member on 4 April 2023, and Sweden the 32nd member on 7 March 2024.